-- Require that a network of major roadways is provided as illustrated in Map 4: Transportation to ensure a principal means of access and major circulation routes are established throughout the Plan area. - 2.
+- 1. Require that a network of major roadways is provided as illustrated in Map 4: Transportation to ensure a principal means of access and major circulation routes are established throughout the Plan area. - 2.
 Encourage that transportation infrastructure is developed in accordance with the Alberta's Industrial Heartland Transportation Study, as updated from time to time, to promote a consistent and necessary level of transportation infrastructure. - 3.
 Despite Policy 3.3.1, consider a realignment or alteration to the road network shown in Map 4: Transportation where it meets the following criteria to support the facilitation of industrial development on large tracts of land: - a) alternative alignments will be developed in accordance with the requirements contained within the Alberta's Industrial Heartland Transportation Study; - b) alternative alignments will not create new at-grade railway crossings; - c) the planning, design and any costs associated with the construction of any new or altered roadways is the responsibility of the proponent, and will be required to achieve approval from the County and, where necessary, Alberta Transportation; - d) public engagement will be conducted by the proponent to provide a means for any person who may be affected by the proposed alteration or realignment to make suggestions and representations; and - e) realignment of any portion of the roadway network shown within a road plan will be required to achieve Council adoption of a road closure bylaw where necessary. - 4.
 Require that a transportation impact assessment prepared by a qualified professional be submitted as part of a subdivision or development permit application and achieve County acceptance to ensure anticipated traffic generation and potential impacts on the overall circulation network can be assessed and addressed. - 5.
 Encourage all newly created lots to have physical access to a public road to promote the reduction of landowner conflict associated with cross lot access. - 6.
-Require that emergency access is provided as part of a proposed development in accordance with Strathcona County Emergency Services requirements to ensure an acceptable response to an industrial accident. - Encourage collaboration with Alberta Transportation on any future upgrades to provincial highways that impact the Plan area to promote consideration of the overall transportation network within the Plan area in the planning of provincial infrastructure. - Encourage consultation with adjacent municipalities as part of transportation planning that impacts the Plan area to promote compatible roadway alignments and effective circulation and access between municipalities within Alberta's Industrial Heartland.
+Require that emergency access is provided as part of a proposed development in accordance with Strathcona County Emergency Services requirements to ensure an acceptable response to an industrial accident. - 7.
+Encourage collaboration with Alberta Transportation on any future upgrades to provincial highways that impact the Plan area to promote consideration of the overall transportation network within the Plan area in the planning of provincial infrastructure. - 8.
+Require consultation with partner municipalities of Alberta's Industrial Heartland and the Town of Bruderheim as part of transportation planning that impacts the Plan area to ensure adjacent municipalities have the opportunity to provide input on compatible roadway alignments, effective circulation and access between municipalities within Alberta's Industrial Heartland.